AP Glossary

 EV (Expected Value)

 The mathematical average outcome of a bet calculated over infinite repetitions.
-Positive EV (+EV) means the play is profitable long-term; negative EV (-EV) means the house has the edge.
-AP players only take +EV plays.
+Positive expected value means the play is profitable long-term; negative expected value means the house has the edge.
+AP players only take plays where the math is in their favor.

 Frequently Asked